Athletic mouthguards: Features to look for.

-Most sports mouthguards are only fitted to the wearer's upper jaw.
+Most sports mouthguards are only fitted to the athlete's upper jaw.
 Here's why.

 - The lower jaw's joint allows it to move freely.
-That means when a blow lands on it, some of the force will be buffered by the jaw's reactive motion.
+That means when it's struck by a blow, some of the force will be buffered by the jaw's reactive motion.

-- In comparison, the upper jaw is firmly fixed in place.
-And that means any traumatic force directed to it will be fully absorbed by it and the teeth it holds.
+- In comparison, the upper jaw is fixed in position.
+And because of this, traumatic forces directed to it will be fully absorbed (by it and the teeth it holds).

 b) Dual-arch designs.

-Some mouthguards fit over both the upper and lower jaws.
-The advantages of this design are:
+Some mouthguards have a design where they fit over both the upper and lower jaws.
+The advantages of this style are: